soulzest/B21SerenityProject/README.md

 6. Write A simple Get single user request test with RestAssured you already know.
     [This is how it looks like](src/test/java/b21/github/GithubTest.java)

+7. This is just a regular test , in order to make it recognized by serenity report
+    * Add annotation add class level : `@SerenityTest`
+    * It's coming from this import `import net.serenitybdd.junit5.SerenityTest;`